-War of the Triple Alliance Paraguay: War is hell, but few wars were as horrible as the Paraguayan War, otherwise known as the War of the Triple Alliance.
+War Triple Alliance Paraguay: Few wars were as horrible as the Paraguayan War, otherwise known as the War of the Triple Alliance.

 As the Spanish lost control of their colonial possessions, from the ashes of their old Viceroyalty of the Rio De La Plata the nations we now know as Argentina, Paraguay, and Uruguay slowly formed.

 However, they were unsure of where their borders were.
 Paraguay declared itself an independent republic in 1813 but soon found itself under the control of dictatorial strongmen.

 ?War Triple Alliance Paraguay – Francisco Solano López

 In 1862 Francisco Solano López succeeded his father as the dictator of Paraguay.
 While Paraguay was prosperous and stable under absolute rule of Lopez, who commanded one of the largest and most loyal armies in the region, its neighbours seemed to be in a state of flux and uncertainty.

 Argentina suffered constant civil conflict as those in Buenos Aires tried to exert control over the rest of the country.

 Brazil, which had declared itself an independent Empire in 1822 under the emperor Pedro I, instantly became the continental superpower and immediately clashed with Argentina, the other power in the region.